gavinlyonsrepo/cylon/Readme.md

 Bug reports and communication
 -----------

-If you should find a bug or any other query , please send a report to upstream repo suggestions for improvements and new features welcome Upstream repo: https://github.com/gavinlyonsrepo/cylon
+If you should find a bug or you have any other query, please send a report to upstream repo,
+Suggestions for improvements and new features welcome Upstream repo: https://github.com/gavinlyonsrepo/cylon or contact glyons66@hotmail.com

 Copyright
 ---------